API documentation¶

 -

-Python ignores any property (descriptor) by the same name and immediately returns the value that was found in the object’s__dict__
+__dict__Python ignores any property (descriptor) by the same name and immediately returns the value that was found in the object’s__dict__.

 -